neams-th-coe/cardinal/doc/content/source/problems/write_scratch.md

 In the example below, the first two "slots" in the `nrs->usrwrk` array will be written to field files on the same interval that NekRS writes its usual field files.
 These files will be named `aaabrick0.f00001`, etc. and `cccbrick0.f00001`, etc.
+Based on limitations in how NekRS writes its files, the fields written to these files will all be named `temperature` when visualized.

 !listing test/tests/nek_file_output/usrwrk/nek.i
   block=Problem